wjkw1/wjkw1/README.md

 # Pepeha

-This is a traditional Māori way of introducing the people and land I am connected to.
+This is a traditional Māori way of introducing the people and land that I am connected to.

 Ko Pūtauaki te maunga
 *Pūtauki is my mountain*